theplant/appkit/logtracing/README.md

 - `span.role`: `client`
 - `http.url`: the request full URL
 - `http.method`: the request method
-- `http.status`: thes response status, only exists when getting the response successfully
+- `http.status`: the response status, only exists when getting the response successfully

 For the server requests: